 For more information related to the FOIA and Privacy Act, see the following:

-For more information on the U.S. Federal government's FOIA programs, visit the Office of Information Policy, U.S. Department of Justice, the Web site of the Federal government's executive office for guidance on FOIA implementation.
+For more information on the U.S. Federal government's FOIA programs, visit the Office of Information Policy, U.S. Department of Justice.